METALS-Copper choppy as dollar steadies; China demand hopes support

 "Tighter monetary policy has been a strong headwind for base metals, with concerns demand will falter amid higher borrowing costs," said ANZ senior commodity strategist Daniel Hynes.

-Copper's pullback also followed news that supervisors at Antofagasta Minerals' ANTO.L Los Pelambres copper mine in Chile expect to reach a new contract agreement in a mandatory mediation process with the company, which is set to begin later this week to avoid a strike at the site.
+Copper held firm despite a possible labour deal in a mandatory mediation process to avoid a strike at Antofagasta Minerals' ANTO.L Los Pelambres copper mine.

-Growing speculation that Beijing may soon start relaxing its zero-COVID strategy, however, provided some support to copper, Hynes said.
+Growing speculation that Beijing may soon start relaxing its zero-COVID strategy has provided some support to copper, Hynes said.

 "Even a partial relaxation would be welcome news for the sector (as) demand has been crippled by the ongoing lockdowns across the country," he said.